clixx-io/clixx.io/eventframework/README.md

 with respect to making small mpu's ever easier to program.
 It's inspired by Wiring, and Python "Circuits".

+The idea is to move all hardware dependencies to libraries and have code that will easily run on different processors.

 ### The easy coding style of the clixx.io Event-Framework

 The clixx.io Eventframework is based on having an 'Application'